On an Optimal Extraction Problem with Regime Switching: The Optimal Extraction Policy

 \section{The Optimal Extraction Policy}

-In this section we provide the solution to the finite-fuel singular stochastic control problem \eqref{value} in terms of the solution of the optimal stopping problem with regime switching studied in Section \ref{sec:OS}.
+In this section we provide the solution to the finite-fuel singular stochastic control problem \eqref{value} in terms of the solution to the optimal stopping problem with regime switching \eqref{def-u}.
+In particular, we consider separately the two cases (I) $y \mapsto f(y)$ strictly convex on $[0,1]$, and (II) $y \mapsto f(y)$ concave on $[0,1]$ (cf.\ Assumption \ref{Asscost}).
+It turns out that the optimal extraction rule is qualitatively different across these two cases.